Analysis | After the political violence and the threats come the rationalizations

-“That’s one of those moments where you say, ‘Is this really what I want for my family when they travel, to have my wife and kids escorted through the airport?',” Gonzalez told the New York Times.
+“That’s one of those moments where you say, ‘Is this really what I want for my family when they travel, to have my wife and kids escorted through the airport?’ ” Gonzalez told the New York Times.
 A former professional football player, he came to realize that the danger lingering around his decision was making his position untenable.

 He’s not the only one.
 Other Republicans, recognizing the potential threat they faced, reportedly succumbed to the pressure and declined to vote to impeach Trump.
 Given the choice between their own safety and joining a minority of colleagues in speaking out against Trump, they chose the former — largely understandably.
 According to the U.S. Capitol Police, there were about 3,900 threats against elected officials made in 2017.
 In 2018, more than 5,000.
 In 2019, nearly 7,000.
 Last year, more than 8,600.
-And in the first two-and-a-half months of 2021, over 4,100 — more than in the entirety of 2017.
+And in the first 2½ months of 2021, over 4,100 — more than in the entirety of 2017.

 On Monday, PRRI released polling that asked Americans to evaluate a disconcerting statement.
 Did they agree that, “because things have gotten so far off track, true American patriots may have to resort to violence in order to save our country”?

-About 1-in-5 Americans said they agreed.
-Among Republicans, the figure was 3-in-10.
-Among those who said that the 2020 election was stolen from Donald Trump (which, of course, it wasn’t), the figure was twice as high.
+About 1 in 5 Americans said they agreed.
+Among Republicans, the figure was 3 in 10.
+Among those who said that the 2020 election was stolen from Trump (which, of course, it wasn’t), the figure was close to 40 percent.

 The attack on Jan.
 6 was almost entirely a function of people who fell into that latter category.